deep-learning-mit/staging/_posts/2023-11-09-sparse-autoencoders-for-interpretable-rlhf.md

 ## Conclusion

 Our work indicates that sparse autoencoders are a promising tool for machine learning interpretability.
 By inserting sparse autoencoders into transformer language models, we investigate how a novel form of fine-tuning can provide insight into changes in model behavior after fine-tuning.
+We find that our fine-tuning successfully modifies interpretable features in the sparse autoencoder space.
 Although our current work is limited because we only fine-tune Pythia 70M, future work can scale up model size, compute resources, and the number of tokens used to train the sparse autoencoder.
 Additionally, future work can extend from investigating direct fine-tuning to investigating the effects of RLHF performed with Proximal Policy Optimization (PPO).

 ## Acknowledgements